warren-bank/mirror-XMail-mail-server/docs/Readme.txt

      ************************************************************
      *                     <<WARNING>>                          *
      *  If you're upgrading an existing version of XMail it's   *
-     *  strongly suggested that you read all the ChangeLog.txt  *
+     *  strongly suggested that you read all the ChangeLog      *
      *  notes that range from existing version to the new one.  *
      ************************************************************